-or

-x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended September 30, 2018

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 001-36632

-EMCORE Corporation

-(Exact name of registrant as specified in its charter)

-New Jersey

-(State or other jurisdiction of incorporation or organization)

-22-2746503 (I.R.S.
-Employer Identification No.)

-2015 W. Chestnut Street, Alhambra, California, 91803

-(Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: (626) 293-3400

-Securities registered pursuant to Section 12(B) of the Act:

-Name of Each Exchange on Which Registered The Nasdaq Stock Market LLC (Nasdaq Global Market)

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act \Box Yes \Box No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act. \Box Yes \Box No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗆 No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗆 No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definition of "large accelerated filer,", "accelerated filer,", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer  Accelerated filer 🗠 Non-accelerated filer 🖓 Smaller reporting company 🗆 Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). 🗆 Yes 🗵 No

-The aggregate market value of our common stock held by non-affiliates as of March 29, 2018 (the last business day of our most recently completed second fiscal quarter) was approximately \$132.2 million, based on the closing sale price of \$5.70 per share of common stock as reported on the Nasdaq Global Market.
-For purposes of this disclosure, shares of common stock held by officers and directors and by each person known by us to own 10% or more of our outstanding common stock have been excluded.
-This determination of affiliate status is not necessarily a conclusive determination for any other purpose.
+Х For the fiscal year ended September 30, 2019 • • TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-36632 em core E Corporation nt as specified in its charter) N ew Jersey 22-2746503 (State or other jurisdiction n of incorporation or organization) (I.R.S.
+Employer Identification No.) Alhambra, California, 91803 secutive offices) (Zip Code) Registrant's telephone number, i ncluding area code: (626) 293-3400 Sec urities registered pursuant to Section 12(b) of t he Act: Γ Title of Each Class Trading Symbol Name of Each Exchange on Which Registered (Common stock, no par value EMKR The Nasdaq Stock Market LLC (Nasdaq Global Market) Indi Indi nown seasoned issuer, as defined in ired to file reports pursuant to Section has filed all reports required to be fil icate by check mark whether the registrant has preceding 12 months (or for such shorter perio active Data File required to be submitted pursuant to Rule 405 of Regulation S-T during submit such files). \square Yes \square No con npany.
+See the definition of "large accelerated f iler", "accelerated filer", "smaller re d filer, a non-accelerated filer, a smaller reporting company or an emerging growth eporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Aporting company □ Emerging growth company n emerging growth company, indicate by check ounting standards provided pursuant to Section ot to use the extended transition period for complying with any new or revised financi Indi icate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act). □ Yes ☑ No app sha roximately \$98.4 million, based on the closing sale price of \$3.65 per share of comtors and by each person known by u 9, 2019 (the last business day of our most recently completed second fiscal quarter) was mon stock as reported on the Nasdaq Global Market.
+For purposes of this disclosure, is to own 10% or more of our outstanding common stock have been excluded.
+This ther purpose.

-As of November 29, 2018, the number of shares outstanding of our no par value common stock totaled 27,607,194.
+As of December 6, 2019, the number of shares outstanding of our no par value common stock totaled 28,904,853.